z-forbes/Quiz-Whiz/docs/question_types.md

 - [Essay](#essay-)

 ## <ins>Multiple Choice</ins> [(↑)](#question-types)
 In these questions, students are asked to select correct answers from a list.
-Although, there can be any number of *correct* answers, including zero, there must be at least 2 answers total for Learn to accept the question. [↑fsdfsdf](#top)
+Although, there can be any number of *correct* answers, including zero, there must be at least 2 answers total for Learn to accept the question.

 ### Basic Example
 ```